10 Signs of Dismissive-Avoidant Attachment in Relationships

 Those with dismissive-avoidant attachment tend to prioritize logic over emotions.
 They may see emotions as irrational or unreliable and therefore rely heavily on their logical mind when making decisions.

-This can lead to a lack of empathy in their relationships, as they may struggle to understand or validate their partner’s emotions.
+This can lead to a lack of consideration in their relationships, as they may struggle to understand or validate their partner’s emotions.

 People with dismissive-avoidant attachment tend to be guarded with their personal information.